ashdavies/talks/2025/06/beyond-the-ui/beyond-the-ui.md

 ---

-# Wrap-Up: Why This Matters
+# Beyond the UI
+### Wrap-Up

 ✅ Compose is more than a UI toolkit
 ✅ Enables scalable, shared architecture
 ✅ Designed for Kotlin-first developers
-✅ Multiplatform is no longer just business logic
+✅ Multiplatform not just business logic

-→ Start rethinking how you architect apps, not just how you render them.
+^ Start rethinking how you architect apps, not just how you render them.

 ---